 Healthy Holiday Eating Tips

-- Make it special – Do you have favorite foods that you only have during the holiday season?
+Make it special.
+Do you have favorite foods that you only have during the holiday season?
 Make a list of 3-5 of your favorite foods and be sure to include them in your plan.
-If you know what is worth the splurge, waiting for special item will keep you from mindlessly spending calories on items that aren’t special to you.
+If you know what is worth splurging on, waiting for the special items will keep you from mindlessly spending calories on items that aren’t special to you.